DevG-unofficial/MSDC/README.md

 - from now on,
-  most activities are work for Dolchul ~
+  most activities work as Dolchul